|Nutrition Facts (per serving)|

 Crumpets are the quintessential afternoon tea treat, especially when served warm with lots of butter.
-It's the extra yeast in the batter that creates the soft texture and myriad little holes on top, perfect for soaking up butter.
+It's the extra yeast in the batter that creates the soft texture and delicate holes on top, perfect for soaking up jam and butter.

+Crumpets are popular in the U.K. and make frequent appearances at British teatime.
 There are many ready-made brands of crumpets available, but it's easy and so much fun to make your own.
 Just be sure to plan ahead as the crumpet batter needs an hour or two to rise.
-Once the crumpets are cooked, simply serve warm with butter and a little jam.

 Don't give up if your first couple of crumpets don't turn out perfectly—it takes practice.
 It only takes making one or two crumpets until you get the hang of it.
-This recipe yields 24 crumpets, but if that is too many, the recipe can easily be halved.
+This recipe yields about 24 crumpets.
+Freeze what you don't eat.
+They're really easy to reheat in the toaster.